 Some bias may not affect the results in a negative way, and Alejandro explores techniques you can use to ensure you perform a reasonable analysis.
 His objective isn’t to show how to completely remove bias from a machine learning model but instead to provide you with the tools and techniques available, as well as key touch points and metrics that ensure the right domain experts are involved.
 He discusses fundamental topics in data science, such as feature importance analysis, class imbalance assessment, model evaluation metrics, partial dependence, and feature correlation.
 More importantly, he takes you through how these fundamentals can interact at different touch points with the right domain experts to ensure undesired bias is identified and documented.

-Alejandro Saucedo is the chief scientist at the Institute for Ethical AI & Machine Learning.
+Alejandro Saucedo is chairman at the Institute for Ethical AI & Machine Learning.
 In his more than 10 years of software development experience, Alejandro has held technical leadership positions across hypergrowth scale-ups and tech giants including Eigen Technologies, Bloomberg LP, and Hack Partners.
 Alejandro has a strong track record of building multiple departments of machine learning engineers from scratch and leading the delivery of numerous large-scale machine learning systems across the financial, insurance, legal, transport, manufacturing, and construction sectors in Europe, the US, and Latin America.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org